-The U.S. economy is dramatically changing in the 21st century with new, emerging careers, most of which will require some schooling beyond high school (Carnevale & Desrochers, 2003; Carnevale, Smith, & Strohl, 2010).
+THE U.S. economy is dramatically changing in the 21st century with new, emerging careers, most of which will require some schooling beyond high school (Carnevale & Desrochers, 2003; Carnevale et al., 2010).
 Yet too many high school students do not enroll in and graduate from college.
-An estimated 70 percent of high school graduates immediately enter postsecondary education, and only about half of them (49 percent) attain some type of postsecondary credential within six years (Ross et al., 2012).
+An estimated 70% of high school graduates immediately enter postsecondary education, and only about half of them (49%) attain some type of postsecondary credential within 6 years (Ross et al., 2012).
 The problems are particularly acute for students with fewer means (Bailey & Dynarski, 2011; Louie, 2007).
-For example, first generation college-goers are almost half as likely to go to college and to obtain a degree as students whose parents attended college (Redford & Hoyer, 2017).
-Bachelor's degree attainment rates for Black and Hispanic students are approximately 20 percentage points lower than for white students (Ross et al., 2012).
+For example, first-generation college-goers are almost half as likely to go to college and to obtain a degree as students whose parents attended college (Redford & Hoyer, 2017).
+Bachelor's degree attainment rates for Black and Hispanic students are approximately 20 percentage points lower than for White students (Ross et al., 2012).
 This means that many individuals are currently shut out of the opportunities and advantages that postsecondary education can bring.

 Educators and policymakers have been seeking to increase the number of students enrolling and succeeding in college by implementing a variety of interventions at both the high school and postsecondary levels.
-High school-level activities have included efforts such as: changing the high school graduation requirements to increase students' likelihood of completing the courses needed for college (Edmunds & McColskey, 2007; Tierney, Bailey, Constantine, Finkelstein, & Hurd, 2009); interventions designed to build students' aspirations to go to college and their college readiness skills (Swanson, Mehan, & Hubbard, 1995); expanding access to college-level courses through dual enrollment and Advanced Placement (Iatarola, Conger, &

-Long, 2011; Long, Conger, & Iatarola, 2012; Speroni, 2011); and providing assistance to help students complete the logistical steps associated with applying to and enrolling in college (Castleman, Owen, & Page, 2015; Castleman, Page, & Schooley, 2014).
-Postsecondary-level interventions include tutoring and counseling, financial aid, efforts to increase students' sense of belonging in college, as well as more comprehensive interventions that combine multiple factors, such as "living and learning communities" or interventions that couple financial aid with required academic supports (Anderson & Goldrick-Rab, 2018; Angrist, Autor, Hudson, & Pallais, 2016; Denning, Marx, & Turner, forthcoming; Perna & Leigh, 2018).
+High school-level activities have included efforts such as changing the high school graduation requirements to increase students' likelihood of completing the courses needed for college (Edmunds & McColskey, 2007; Tierney et al., 2009); interventions designed to build students' aspirations to go to college and their college readiness skills (Swanson et al., 1995); expanding access to college-level courses through dual enrollment and Advanced Placement (Iatarola et al., 2011; Long et al., 2012; Speroni, 2011); and providing assistance to help students complete the logistical steps associated with applying to and enrolling in college (Castleman et al., 2014, 2015).
+Postsecondary-level interventions include tutoring and counseling, financial aid, efforts to increase students' sense of belonging in college, as well as more comprehensive interventions that combine multiple factors, such as "living and learning communities" or interventions that couple financial aid with required academic supports (Anderson & Goldrick-Rab, 2018; Angrist et al., 2016; Denning et al., 2019; Perna & Leigh, 2018).
 These interventions are primarily targeted at addressing specific student needs and are done within the current system that keeps high school and college as separate entities.

 Early college high schools ("early colleges" for short) are a different approach that integrates practices designed to promote postsecondary success while combining the high school and college experience.
-Serving students in grades 9 through 12 or 13, early colleges target students who are underrepresented in college, such as low-income students, students who are the first in their family to go to college, and students who are members of underrepresented racial and ethnic minority groups.
-Early colleges are often located on college campuses, which allows students to begin their engagement in the postsecondary experience early.
-Many students take at least one college course as early as 9th grade; by the time students are juniors or seniors in high school, most of their courses are college courses, and they spend most of their day interacting with other college students.
-The expectation is that early college students will graduate with both a high school diploma and an associate degree or two years of college credit.
-Thus, students are expected to accomplish in four to five years what would normally take them at least six years (four years of high school plus two years of postsecondary education).
+Serving students in Grades 9 through 12 or 13, early colleges target students who are underrepresented in college, such as low-income students, students who are the first in their family to go to college, and students who are members of underrepresented racial and ethnic minority groups.
+Early colleges are often located on college campuses, which allow students to begin their engagement in the postsecondary experience early.
+Many students take at least one college course as early as ninth grade; by the time students are juniors or seniors in high school, most of their courses are college courses, and they spend most of their day interacting with other college students.
+The expectation is that early college students will graduate with both a high school diploma and an associate degree or 2 years of college credit.
+Thus, students are expected to accomplish in 4 to 5 years what would normally take them at least 6 years (4 years of high school plus 2 years of postsecondary education).